-To remain in conformance with European spectrum usage laws for Wireless LAN operation, the above 2.4 GHz and 5 GHz channel limitations apply.
+- To remain in conformance with European spectrum usage laws for Wireless LAN operation, the above 2.4 GHz and 5 GHz channel limitations apply.
 The user should use the wireless LAN utility to check the current channel of operation.
-If operation is occurring outside of the allowable frequencies as listed above, the user must cease operating the Wireless LAN at that

-- The 5 GHz Turbo mode feature is not allowed for operation in any European Community country. - This device must not be operated in ad-hoc mode using channels in the 5 GHz bands in the European Community.
+If operation is occurring outside of the allowable frequencies as listed above, the user must cease operating the Wireless LAN at that location and consult the local technical support staff responsible for the wireless network. - The 5 GHz Turbo mode feature is not allowed for operation in any European Community country. - This device must not be operated in ad-hoc mode using channels in the 5 GHz bands in the European Community.
 Ad-hoc mode provides a direct communication between two client devices without a Wireless LAN Access Point. - This device must be used with Access Points that have employed and activated a radar detection feature required for European Community operation in the 5 GHz bands.
 This device will operate under the control of the Access Point in order to avoid operating on a channel occupied by any radar system in the area.
 The presence of nearby radar operation may result in temporary interruption of operation of this device.
 The Access Point's radar detection feature will automatically restart operation on a channel free of radar.
 You may consult with the local technical support staff responsible for the wireless network to ensure the Access Point device(s) are properly configured for European Community operation.

-Approved Countries/Regions for use for the Atheros AR5001X Mini PCI Wireless Network Adapter
+Approved Countries/Regions for use for the Atheros AR5BXB63 11g minicard